Freelance Data Scientist

 Where is the biggest value in your data?
 What are the analytic insights leading to immediate benefit?
 How to present the insights in a visually compelling and comprehensible way?

 What kind of data will you need for your AI product?
 Which KPIs will be the most relevant for your business question?
 What is the baseline of current state-of-art solutions applied to your data?
 Which tools should you settle for?

-I have been freelancing since 2019.
+I have been freelancing since 2019 and currently work as a freelancer with Litix.
 I have worked for startups and small enterprises as a consultant, and for big corporations as a contractor.
 My main expertise is a front-mile of data science: discovering user needs and translating them into analytical solutions, mapping the needs onto requirements for technical tools, enabling data-driven culture by creating dashboards and other analytical services.
 I enjoy sharing my knowledge with others and am a big proponent of collaborative innovation, incorporating elements of design sprint methodology and other interactive methods into my workflow.
 I have also experience in writing grant proposals.
 Aditionally, I am involved in teaching and supervising activities in AI-related programs at HSLU and HWZ.